edosjoy/rsschool-cv/cv.md

 ---

 ## About me
 I am currently the head of IT projects.
 I am responsible for the development of various e-commerce products.
 Before that, I was engaged in SEO optimization of websites for a long time.
-I was also engaged in the administration and refinement of sites (sites without CMS, self-written and boxed CMS).
+I have always been interested in development and in addition to my main work, I have performed various tasks to finalize websites.

-All the time I was attracted to development as a programmer.
+I have always been attracted to development as a programmer.
 For the sake of interest, I studied various programming languages.
-I chose JavaScript, because that's where there is user interaction and a tangible return on your work.
+Recently, I have been closely studying FrontEnd development.
+I have taken various courses, read books, watch videos and put my knowledge into practice.

 Thanks to my great interest in development, I study with pleasure.
-And made the final decision to become a JavaScript developer.
+I feel that there are not enough real tasks right now, there is not enough work in a real team for further development and becoming a full-fledged Frontend developer.

-As I study JavaScript, I do small projects.
-I post some of them on my [github account](https://github.com/edosjoy).
+While studying JavaScript, I am engaged in small projects.
+I post some of them in my account on https://github.com/edosjoy.

 ## Skils
-* HTML, CSS
+- HTML5, CSS3 (preprocessors)
-* JavaScript (basic)
+- JavaScript
-* React (basic)
+- React (basic)
+- TypeScript (basic)
-* Git (githab, gitlab)
+- Git (githab, gitlab)
+- Docker
+- Webpack, Gulp
-* WebStorm, VS Code
+- WebStorm, VS Code

 ## Education
 * Higher education, Faculty of Computer Science and Computer Engineering
 * Frontend development courses
   * HTML Academy (https://htmlacademy.ru/)